 If your pet has never done anything in terms of travel but gone on car rides, the plane trip to your destination could rouse some anxiety.
 Flying with a dog in cabin may make him nervous about the long trip to the airport, being surrounded by people in the terminal, being stuck in a kennel for hours, and of course, flying.

-While you can soothe and comfort your pet before takeoff, they only way they’ll get over most of this traveling anxiety is through experience.
+While you can soothe and comfort your pet before takeoff, the only way they’ll get over most of this traveling anxiety is through experience.
 Eventually, your dog will travel with comfort and ease.
+Plus, bring some calming treats such as CBD or supplements your vet recommends.

 24. Buy a Secure Kennel